 - Get a second opinion.
 A qualified and regulated Trustee will provide you with a FREE no obligation consultation to help you understand your options.

 - Insolvency lawyers can also advise you for a fee.

-- ‘Non-profit’ Credit Counsellors encourage you not to file a Bankruptcy as it is in their sponsors (banks, credit card companies and stores) best interest for you to make full payment on your debt.
+- ‘Non-profit’ Credit Counselling Services encourage you not to file a Bankruptcy as it is in their sponsors (banks, credit card companies and stores) best interest for you to make full payment on your debt.
 Make sure this is in your best interest, taking into consideration your full financial situation.

 - Using a Credit Counsellor will still result in a negative mark on your credit report.